✓ Updated March 2026

 MAX Light Rail

-Portland's MAX Light Rail is the backbone of public transit, connecting the airport, downtown, and many neighborhoods.
-It's efficient for getting to major attractions and business districts, especially during peak hours when traffic can be heavy.
+Portland's MAX Light Rail is the backbone of public transit, connecting the airport, downtown, and surrounding neighborhoods.
+It's efficient for getting to major attractions and avoiding downtown traffic.

 Streetcar